totoyoyo/hm-typeclasses/README.md

 # Implementing Typeclasses With Unification

-Running this probably requires Scala 2.13.10 and SBT, but I've done all my runs on IntelliJ.
+Running this requires Java, Scala 2.13.10 and SBT, but I've done all my tests on IntelliJ.
+Let me know if there are any issues running.

-##Quick Start
+## Quick Start
 - Clone the project
 - Open with Intellij and build
 - Run the test file in src/test/scala/typeChecker/ConstraintsInferenceTest for examples